userjack6880/picluster/content/modules/preparation.md

 ## First Boot

 Attach the head node's SSD and power, optionally a keybaord and monitor.
 Wait for it to boot.
-At this point.
-Compute nodes and client devices can be connected.
+At this point, connect and power on each compute node ***in order***. client devices can also be connected at this time.

 <!-- let's not include this text for now
 ## Automatically Running Through the Modules